AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-search.md

 | Properties   | Yes, with limitations\* |

 > [!NOTE]
 > The `Properties` collection contains a list of SdsStreamViewProperty objects.
-The query will attempt to find a match on the SdsStreamViewProperty's `Id`, `SourceTypeId`, and `TargetTypeId` fields.
-The `Properties` collection of nested views will also be searched.
+The query attempts to find a match on the SdsStreamViewProperty's `Id`, `SourceTypeId`, and `TargetTypeId` fields.
+The `Properties` collection of nested views is also searched.
 See the example below.

 #### Example

-You can search for `ComplexView` using the `Id`("NestedView"), `SourceTypeId`, and `TargetTypeId` of `NestedView` but not its `Description`("An example of a nested view").
+You can search for `ComplexView` using the `Id`("NestedView"), `SourceTypeId`, and `TargetTypeId` of `NestedView`, but not its `Description` ("An example of a nested view").

 ```json
 {